-When a teenage athlete becomes romantically involved with a coach, it’s not uncommon for some in horse sport to chalk the relationship up to “a workplace affair.”
-It’s not.
+When a teenage athlete becomes romantically involved with a coach, it’s not uncommon for some in sport to chalk the relationship up to “a workplace affair.”

-Still, these relationships persist and, in fact, become more common the more advanced in skill a young rider becomes.
+Still, these relationships persist and, in fact, become more common the more advanced in skill a young athlete becomes.

 “As a result, they have fewer friends and participate in fewer outside activities,” explains Nichols.

 “You would have to,” he continues.
 “Individual training with the coach plays an instrumental role in advancing the athlete’s skill set.
 It also creates ideal conditions for grooming.”

 “Parents adjust their thinking to look for more opportunities for one-on-one interaction with the coach, to give their child the chance to learn everything they can from that individual—and they often don’t want to interfere and mess that up," continues Nichols.
 "The coach, for example, might pick up and drop off the athlete and the parents are thinking, God, how could we be so lucky?
 So this idea of them spending countless hours on the phone or texting, you find a way to dismiss that.
 They’re discussing strategy."

 “When you have this champion starting to emerge from a program, organizations tend to become permissive—they view the athlete’s success as their success.
 And in some cases, the community does as well," says Nichols.
 "It’s not uncommon for an entire small community to be behind a trainer or coach.
 The thinking is, look how many championships he's brought to our organization.
 Don't interfere with him.
 Let him work his magic!”

 “There’s huge pressure with this,” says Nichols.
 “The athlete feels there’s an enormous amount to lose, that their dreams are on the line and the coach is their conduit to achieving them.
 They’ll do almost anything to achieve them.”